okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/concepts/best-practices.md

 2. **Reduce Complexity and Size**

-	- Element Count: large and complex SVGs, especially those containing thousands of elements, can negatively affect rendering speed and performance in Synoptic Panel.
+	- Element Count: Large and complex SVGs, especially those containing thousands of elements, can negatively affect rendering speed and performance in Synoptic Panel.

 	- Simplify Shapes: To reduce complexity, simplify paths and remove unnecessary elements like extra nodes or detailed gradients.